Chloë Bell

 • Shurbanova v FX Capital markets LLC [2017] EWHC 2133: junior counsel led by Farhaz Khan.
 Acted for the successful defendant in a breach of contract claim.
 The Court accepted FXCM’s defence that the claimant’s profitable trades were the result of market abuse and ‘front running’.

-Chloë has a busy financial services practice acting for both regulators and private clients.
 She spent 3 months on secondment in the General Counsel’s Division at the Financial Conduct Authority in 2019.
 During this period of time she gained significant insight into a wide range of financial services matters from the regulator’s perspective.

-Examples of Chloë’s recent cases:
+Examples of Chloë’s recent cases include:

-• Group claims against crypto exchanges (ongoing) Chloë is instructed by a number of groups of claimants bringing claims for breach of FSMA 2000 and FCA Handbook rules by crypto exchanges for providing financial products to investors in breach of the general prohibition and rules on financial promotions.
+• Group claims against crypto exchanges (ongoing): Chloë is instructed by a number of groups of claimants bringing claims for breach of FSMA 2000 and FCA Handbook rules by crypto exchanges for providing financial products to investors in breach of the general prohibition and rules on financial promotions.

-• Large-scale regulatory inquiry into non-financial misconduct (ongoing): Chloë is currently junior counsel to Farhaz Khan KC in a large scale inquiry by a regulator into non-financial misconduct by firms and individuals.
+• Large-scale regulatory inquiry into non-financial misconduct (ongoing): Chloë is currently junior counsel to Farhaz Khan KC in a large-scale inquiry by a regulator into non-financial misconduct by firms and individuals.

 • The Lloyd’s Enforcement Board v Atrium Underwriters (2022): Chloë was instructed by Lloyd’s of London led by Farhaz Khan KC in Lloyd’s first ever enforcement proceedings for non-financial misconduct.
 The proceedings resulted in the largest ever fine being issued to a firm by the regulator: https://www.bbc.co.uk/news/business-60767614.